Services

 couple moving house

 Leasehold dwellings are more common than many people think.
-Did you know that in 2022-23, England alone had around 4.77 million leasehold dwellings, according to the UK Government.
-That’s about 19% of all properties in the country.
-Of these, about 72% were flats, which isn’t surprising as they’re the most common set up for this kind of arrangement.
+Did you know that in 2024-25, there were an estimated 4.90 million leasehold dwellings in England, according to the UK Government.
+That’s about 20% of all properties in the country.
+Of these, about 69% were flats and 31% were houses, which isn’t surprising as they’re the most common set-up for this kind of arrangement.

 What is a leasehold?

-A leasehold in the UK is a type of property ownership where you own the property but you don’t own the land it sits on.
-How long you own the property is typically determined by an official agreement you have with the owner of the property and land, known as the freeholder.
+A leasehold property in the UK is a type of ownership where you own the property, but not the land it stands on.
+The length of ownership is set out in a legal agreement with the owner of the land and property, known as the freeholder.

-As the UK Government puts it: “You’ll have a legal agreement with the landlord (sometimes known as the ‘freeholder’) called a ‘lease’.
+As the UK Government explains: “You’ll have a legal agreement with the landlord (sometimes known as the ‘freeholder’) called a ‘lease’.
 This tells you how many years you’ll own the property.”

-Even though you have bought the property, a leasehold basically means you still have a landlord.
-You may be paying for house repayments and have the bills to show for it, but essentially you are leasing the property.
+Although you have purchased the property, a leasehold arrangement effectively means you still have a landlord.
+You may be paying a mortgage and covering all household costs, but you are still leasing the property for a fixed period of time.

 What is a freehold?